igematberkeley/igem-at-berkeley-web/content/recruitment/_index.md

 ### Apply to our lab DeCal!

 > This spring, we're also offering a lab-based introduction to synthetic biology through a 2-unit DeCal called Foundations of Engineering Biology II (FERB II).
 If you enroll, you will be guided through a basic molecular cloning workflow.
 The prerequisites for FERB II are any of the following: FERB I (Fall), BIO 1A, AP Biology, or knowledge of (synthetic) biology fundamentals.
 There are 16 open spots and the preferred application deadline is **January 28 at 11:59 p.m.**.
-However, applications will be accepted until **February 1 at 11:59 p.m.** Read the full syllabus [here](https://docs.google.com/document/d/1AJ8pMN8HI_zcxHgnUkGoMCL51Dhj33qfQU97YQUMiXc/edit) and apply to the DeCal using [this form](https://bit.ly/3Xl4oek).
+However, applications will be accepted until **February 1 at 11:59 p.m.** Read the full syllabus and apply to the DeCal on the [official DeCal website](https://decal.berkeley.edu/courses/6662).

 &nbsp;